MacKinley/pennyPincher/README.md

 bower install
 ```

-Edit the final lines of initialization.js and the earliest lines of scaper/dbUpdater.js by replacing:
+Edit dbConnection.js and scaper/dbUpdater.js by replacing:
-* "passwordgoeshere"
+* "insertpasswordhere"
 *  with the password

 *** There is no live DB at the moment so the above lines may also have to be edited so they connect to a db ***